Osaka suffers shock loss in U.S. Open, plans to take break from the sport - Stabroek News

-NEW YORK, (Reuters) – Two-time champion Naomi Osaka’s U.S. Open title defence ended in tears yesterday, as she suffered a stunning defeat in the third round to Canadian Leylah Fernandez 5-7 7-6(2) 6-4, and told reporters she planned to take a break from the sport.
+NEW YORK, (Reuters) – Two-time champion Naomi Osaka’s U.S. Open title defence ended in tears on Friday, as she suffered a stunning defeat in the third round to Canadian Leylah Fernandez 5-7 7-6(2) 6-4, and told reporters she planned to take a break from the sport.

 “I feel like I’m kind of at this point where I’m trying to figure out what I want to do.
 Honestly I don’t know when I’m going to play my next tennis match,” she said, breaking down in tears at a post-match press conference and pulling the brim of her visor over her eyes.